Jaycadox/sudoku/README.md

 Note that if you try to load a script, whereby a script of the same name has already been loaded, the previous one would unload, and the new script would attempt to load.

+A script of type `File` behaves as if it were a regular status bar item, meaning it can be invoked via the status bar or buffer input, and can respond to activations and read the buffer state and whatnot.

 ## Scripting API usage

 ### logging (global namespace)